a2k11/next-connect/README.md

   - added ActiveLink components to navbar, used nextjs withRouter to add router object to component
   - added form to signup page, built with components handling event state changes, created call to backend to sign up users
+  - created error component with setting error to state, created success modal for signup
   -